manifest/pal/README.md

 ### Introduction

-PAL is designed to minimize the efforts of integration an authentication workflow to the web application.
+PAL is designed to simplify an integration of authentication into web application.
 It can be used with any HTTP server and any developer can extend the library, create their own authentication workflow for everything from Facebook to LDAP.
 PAL is inspired by [OmniAuth][omniauth], [Friend][friend] and [Passport][passport].